 Drag queens are professionals and often rely on performance gigs to make a living.
 While it may be appropriate for some events to ask drag queens to donate their time, we recommend offering some form of payment or stipend to drag queens—you can discuss the rate and terms directly.
 Libraries, local organizations, and/or venues may be able to offer financial support, and/or you may decide to pass a hat.
 Please note that DQSH is a nonprofit venture and should not be used to generate money for any businesses or corporations.

 We generally use a mix of surefire readalouds and books that explore gender diversity and difference.
-Our friends at the Brooklyn Public Library helped us create these book lists for pre-schoolers and school-age kids.
-Make sure your drag queen readers have the books in advance so they have time to practice reading out loud.
+Here’s a list of some books we use regularly.
+Make sure your drag queen storytellers have the books in advance so they have time to practice reading out loud.

 To get your event listed on our events calendar, set up a page on Facebook, create a Facebook event as the page (not as an individual), and add Drag Queen Story Hour as a host.
 When we accept the invitation to host the event, your event will automatically plug in to the calendar on our website.